Machine learning is being used across industries as a way to improve business processes. In the area of supply...

 Optimizing supply chains through data

 Machine learning algorithms can address more data and more diverse data and so are able to improve demand forecasting accuracy beyond its current average of about 75%, according to analysis by demand forecast vendor Arkieva.
-One way machine learning enables supply chain optimization is by addressing a wider range of variables than is typically included in demand forecasting so that more factors are considered, and the observations made are then learned through ongoing iteration.
+Machine learning in supply chain optimization enables this by addressing a wider range of variables than is typically included in demand forecasting so that more factors are considered, and the observations made are then learned through ongoing iteration.

 The data sets that contribute to demand planning are already robust and include factors such as promotions, media, market modeling, new products and historical performance.
 But machine learning adds less data-specific values, such as promotional lift, halo effect and lift attributed to a product segment, seasonality and web presence or social media.
 These variables are normally taken into account through human insights, but machine learning is able to apply them at scale to improve on the accuracy of forecasting and reduce error rate.